Are you tired of being strapped to “the man”?

 You’ll need to do lots of research to decide which methods you would like to try.

-For instance, you can choose to till your garden or do the no-till method where you pile your compost and woodchips on top of the soil and let it compost.
+For instance, you can choose to till your garden or apply the no-till gardening method where you pile your compost and woodchips on top of the soil and let it compost.
 You can choose to use pesticides or go completely organic.

 It is your homestead so you have the freedom to decide what works best for you.